 - Respite Care – Provides short-term relief for main caregivers.
 Respite care can be provided in a designated facility or right at home depending on the needs of the seniors.

 The occupancy rate for independent living and assisted living was more than 88 percent during the first quarter of 2019.
 The average occupancy rate for independent living alone is much higher which goes beyond 90 percent whereas the average occupancy rate for assisted living falls approximately within the 85 percentiles.
 While senior housing occupancy is relatively stable throughout the nation, occupancy still vary by market as the population of seniors at each state differs.

 Finding a Suitable Provider

-The United States Administration on Aging produced the Eldercare Locator as a public service to help connect seniors with options that can cater to different senior living needs.
-This local resource can help seniors find suitable providers within your state for convenience and reliability.
+The United States Administration on Aging produced the Eldercare Locator as a public service to help connect you to different senior living needs.
+This local resource can help you find suitable providers within your state for convenience and reliability.

-For a complimentary tour of our exclusive senior living community at Conservatory At Keller Town Center, fill out our secure online form today.
+For a complimentary tour of our exclusive retirement community at Conservatory At Keller Town Center, fill out our secure online form today.